Ulsan South Korea Travel Guide

 A local delicacy from Ulju County.

-Excellent for seafood dishes lovers.
+Excellent for fish and shellfish dishes lovers.

 A highly popular Korean BBQ dish.
 Many restaurants specialize in this flavorful grilled meat.